orbitmines/archive/projects/Project - Indexing existing Abstract Models (2024-2025?).md

 ---

 - [ ] Whole project makes it necessary to get the practical low-level systems in this too.
+	- [ ] Lookup existing projects in that space, decompilers, interfaces for binary analysis etc..

 - [HoTT Game](https://github.com/thehottgame/theHoTTGame),